top of page

 Dues from all member schools were collected for the first time.

-For the first time, the statewide conference was held at a High School rather than a university to “provide an opportunity for greater student planning and preparation.”
+For the first time, the statewide convention was held at a High School rather than a university to “provide an opportunity for greater student planning and preparation.”
+The Convention is hosted by Branford High School with arrangements handled by the Housatonic League of Student Councils.

 1963: Districts Organize